appteamcarolina/fp22-country/README.md

 # fp22-country
-Apprenticeship Spring 2022 - Final Project Repository
+Built by Vincent Zhou and Josh Myatt for App Team Carolina's Spring 2022 Apprenticeship Final Project

 ## Description
 Showcases daily and weekly weather data while also providing the user with a clothing suggestion via OpenAI's GPT-3 Model.
 This app includes a widget, as seen in the screenshot below.